KenwoodFox/EG-207/docs/presentations/Critical_Design_Review.md

 ## Next Steps

- - Complete manufactoring of base plate
+ - Fabrication of Baseplate
- - Complete manufatoring of rain bucket
+ - Complete manufactoring of rain bucket
  - Finalize Arduino Code
  - Construct LabVIEW for all sensors and their environments
  - Configure the wiring from Arduino to the bread board for all sensors